sebgod/mercury-tmlanguage/README.md

 mercury-tmlanguage
 ==================

-A Atom/Textmate/Sublime 2 grammar for the Mercury language
+A Atom/Textmate/Sublime 2 grammar for the Mercury language, using the [MIT License](LICENSE).